 # sudo adduser < your user name here > use what ever name you like here.

 Set and confirm the new user password at the prompt.
-Use a strong password here not your bithday or 1234 If your password comprises numbers, upper and lowercase letters and symbols, it will take a hacker 34,000 years to crack Ė if itís a minimum of 12 characters long.
+Use a strong password here not your bithday or 1234, If your password comprises one upper case letter, one symbol and one number it will take a computer 34,000 years to crack Ė if itís a minimum of 12 characters long.
 MORE INFO at: Password Hacks Follow the prompts to set the new user information.
 Accept the defaults by leaving this information blank and just pressing enter.

 Next run this command to provide admin rights to your server and switch to the new user